BBQ Pulled Pork Sliders

 • King’s Hawaiian Rolls – King’s Hawaiian Rolls are the gold standard for a reason.

 • Sliced cheddar cheese – You can use any kind of cheddar cheese you like on these sliders – mild, sharp, extra sharp, you name it.
 All types of cheddar taste delicious with pulled pork.
+That being said, sharp or extra sharp cheddar is our personal favorite for a bolder flavor.

 • Caramelized onions – Make some fresh caramelized onions for these sliders – that way, all the butter and oil and flavors left in the pan after caramelizing the onions get infused into the pulled pork when you heat it up.
+Alternatively though, you can use store-bought or leftover caramelized onions to make this recipe easier and quicker.

 • Barbecue sauce – Sweet Baby Ray’s is our go-to store bought BBQ sauce.
+But everyone has their favorites, so use yours.

-How To Make BBQ Pulled Pork Sliders On Hawaiian Rolls
+How To Make BBQ Pulled Pork Sliders

 2. Prep the rolls – Slice the Hawaiian rolls in half horizontally, leaving the rolls attached to one another.
 Separate the top half from the bottom half, placing both halves cut side up on a large baking sheet.